(Updated June 8, 2020*)

 - Virtual Stations map with data overlays in a Google Earth file

-The Regional Virtual Stations were designed using a 5km global reef mask that was developed by CRW using available references.
-These included the Millennium Coral Reef project maps, the IUCN Coral Reefs of the World three-volume set, the UNEP/WCMC World Atlas of Coral Reefs, several country scale atlas publications, and a few other resources.
-The reef mask is updated as new information on reef locations are added periodically.
-Reef locations were separated into 212 individual stations covering most of the global coral reef regions and following country boundaries and island nation groups where possible.
+NOAA CRW designed the Regional Virtual Stations using a 5km global coral reef mask that was developed using available references.
+These included the Millennium Coral Reef project maps, the International Union for Conservation of Nature's (IUCN) Coral Reefs of the World (Vol. 1, 2, and 3), the United Nations Environment Programme-World Conservation Monitoring Centre (UNEP-WCMC) World Atlas of Coral Reefs, several country scale atlas publications, and a few other resources.
+The reef mask is updated as new information on coral reef locations is added periodically.
+Reef locations were separated into 214 individual Stations covering most of the global coral reef regions and following country boundaries and island nation groups where possible.
 Reef pixels within each jurisdiction were given a 20km buffer indicating the boundary of the individual Regional Virtual Station.
 The size of these regions varies greatly, but the methodology for calculating alerts within each region is held consistent.

-The recent development of Coral Reef Watch's (CRW) 5km satellite-based coral bleaching product suite has led to changes in the way we calculate Regional Virtual Station alerts.
-A time series of data is generated for each Regional Virtual Station based on data that fall within the boundary of the region.
-Rather than provide every value of every data point within the boundary of the station, we derive new Degree Heating Week values and Bleaching Alerts based on the 90th percentile HotSpot value.
-This allows for each station's data to be internally consistient and keeps a few stray warm pixels from falsely exaggerating the alert levels.
-These values, as well as sea surface temperature ranges, and climatolgoy information are stored in an ASCII text file and accessed by the Thermal Stress Gauge pages and email alert system.
+CRW's developement of its daily global 5km satellite-based coral bleaching heat stress product suite has led to changes in the way we calculate Regional Virtual Station alerts.
+A time series of data is generated for each Regional Virtual Station based on data that fall within the boundary of a region/jurisdiction/sub-region.
+Rather than provide every value of every data point within the boundary of the station, we derive the Degree Heating Week (DHW) value and Bleaching Alert Area heat stress level (Bleaching Alert Level) based on the 90th percentile Coral Bleaching HotSpot value.
+This allows for each station's data to be internally consistent and keeps a few stray warm pixels from falsely exaggerating the alert levels.
+These values, as well as sea surface temperature (SST) ranges, and climatology information are stored in an ASCII text file and accessed by the Bleaching Heat Stress Gauge pages and Satellite Bleaching Alert email system.

 ASCII Data File Description:

 The time series data file for the Regional Virtual Stations is in ASCII text format.
-A sample file for the main Hawaiian Islands can be accessed by clicking the image above.
-Time series data are updated daily concurrently with CRW's 5km products.
+A sample file for the Main Hawaiian Islands can be accessed by clicking the image above.
+Time series data are updated daily, concurrently with CRW's daily global 5km products.
 These data are used to create the time series graphs found on the Regional Virtual Station pages.
-The first 22 rows of each file is the header containing the name of the region, the polygon middle latitude and longitude representing the icons on the Google Maps and Google Earth interfaces, the first valid Degree Heating Week and Bleaching Alert Area dates, and the region-specific climatological data described below:
+The first 22 rows of each file is the header containing the name of the region, the polygon middle latitude and longitude representing the icons on the Google Maps and Google Earth interfaces, the first valid DHW and Bleaching Alert Area dates, and the region-specific climatological data described below:

-The maximum value across the twelve average monthly mean SSTs for pixels contained in a Regional Virtual Station.
+The maximum value across the twelve average monthly mean daily global 5km 'CoralTemp' SSTs for pixels contained in a Regional Virtual Station.
 This value is represented as a dashed light blue line on the time series graphs.
-The bleaching threshold (solid light blue line) is 1 degree Celcius greater than this value.
+The bleaching threshold (solid light blue line) is 1 degree Celsius greater than this MMM value.

 Averaged Monthly Mean (Jan-Dec):

-The average of the monthly mean SSTs for pixels contained in a Regional Virtual Station.
+The average of the monthly mean daily global 5km 'CoralTemp' SSTs for pixels contained in a Regional Virtual Station.
 These values are represented as light blue "+" symbols on the time series graphs.
-The maximum of these values represents the Maximum Monthly Mean for a particualr Regional Virtual Station.
+The maximum of these values represents the MMM for a particular Regional Virtual Station.

 First Valid DHW and BAA date:

-The Degree Heating Week product for Regional Virtual Stations is an accumulation of the 90th percentile HotSpot values within each station.
-Because it is an accumulation over a 12-week period, there cannot be a DHW value until 12 weeks of HotSpots have occured.
+The Degree Heating Week (DHW) product for Regional Virtual Stations is an accumulation of the 90th percentile Coral Bleaching HotSpot values within each station.
+Because it is an accumulation over a 12-week period, there cannot be a DHW value until 12 weeks of HotSpots have occurred.
 Therefore the first valid DHW date is later than the first valid SST and HotSpot date.
-The same goes for the Bleaching Alert Area product, which has a slightly later start date, due to the fact it is a 7-day maximum composite.
+The same goes for the Bleaching Alert Area product, which has a slightly later start date, due to the fact that it is a 7-day maximum composite.